The statistical spread of transmission outages on a fast protection time scale based on utility data: Protection Event Propagation Slope Index

 A lower value of PEPSI indicates a shallower slope and an increased probability of outages propagating to form larger patterns on the fast time scale.
 More quantitatively, we can use PEPSI to estimate the probabilities of large patterns.
 These probabilities are conditional on an initial automatic outage happening.
 Define a large pattern as having 4 or more outages (different cut-offs can be chosen).
 Then, substituting PEPSI for $s$ in (\ref{zipf}), we can compute the probability

 For example, for ${\rm PEPSI}=4.1$, $p_{\rm large}=0.0059$, and for ${\rm PEPSI}=3.8$, $p_{\rm large}=0.0094$.

-PEPSI is analogous to the System Event Propagation Index (SEPSI): PEPSI measures how many outages propagate at the fast protection time scale, whereas SEPSI measures how many generations of outages propagate in the network at a slower time scale.
+PEPSI is analogous to the System Event Propagation Index (SEPSI): PEPSI measures how much outages propagate at the fast protection time scale, whereas SEPSI measures how much generations of outages propagate in the network at a slower time scale.
 SEPSI is described in \cite{DobsonArxiv18,EkishevaPESGM21}.

+Conventional protection system reliability metrics generally describe the probabilities or annual rates of specific types of misoperation or operation for specific components or subsystems \cite{Anderson}.
+For example, breaker failures are quantified in \cite{Bollen93,AndersPS06,GrantPhD25}.
+The PEPSI metric is different in that it measures the overall spread of protection actions on an entire network for all causes of additional lines outaging.